This Y Combinator startup is taking lab-grown meat upscale with elk, lamb and Wagyu beef cell lines – TechCrunch

 To get to market, Bubner sees the need not just for a new approach to cultivating choice meats, but a new way of growing other inputs as well, from the tissue scaffolding needed to make larger cuts that resemble traditional cuts of meat, or the fats that will need to be combined with the meat cells to give flavor.

-That means there are still opportunities for companies like Future Fields, Matrix Meats, and Turtle Tree Scientific to provide inputs that are integrated into the final, branded product.
+That means there are still opportunities for companies like Future Fields, Matrix Meats and Turtle Tree Scientific to provide inputs that are integrated into the final, branded product.

 Bubner’s also thinking about the supply chain beyond her immediate potential partners in the manufacturing process.
 “Part of my family were farmers and construction workers and the others were civil engineers and architects.
 I hold farmers in high respect… and think the people who grow the food and breed the animals don’t get recognition for the work that they do.”